awsdocs/aws-parallelcluster-user-guide/doc_source/Scheduling-v3.md

 `AssignPublicIp` \(**Optional**, `String`\)
 Creates or assigns a public IP address to the nodes in the Slurm queue\.
 Supported values are `true` and `false`\.
 The default depends on the subnet specified; a subnet with public IPs will default to assigning public IP addresses\.
 If you define a p4d instance type or another instance type that has multiple network interfaces or a network interface card, you must set `HeadNode` / `Networking` / `ElasticIp` to `true` to provide public access\.
 AWS public IPs can only be assigned to instances launched with a single network interface\.
 For this case, we recommend that you use a [NAT gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) to provide public access to the cluster compute nodes\.
 In this case, set `AssignPublicIp` to `false`\.
-For more information on IP addresses, see [Assign a secondary private IPv4 address](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/MultipleIP.html#ManageMultipleIP)\.
+For more information on IP addresses, see [Assign a public IPv4 address during instance launch](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-instance-addressing.html#public-ip-addresses) in the *Amazon EC2 User Guide for Linux Instances*\.
 [Update policy: If this setting is changed, the update is not allowed.](using-pcluster-update-cluster-v3.md#update-policy-fail-v3)

 `SecurityGroups` \(**Optional**, `[String]`\)
 List of security groups to use for the Slurm queue\.
 If no security groups are specified, AWS ParallelCluster will create new ones\.
+Verify that the security groups are configured correctly for your [SharedStorage](SharedStorage-v3.md) systems\.
 If you're enabling [Efa](#yaml-Scheduling-SlurmQueues-ComputeResources-Efa) for your compute instances, ensure that your EFA\-enabled instances are members of a security group that allows all inbound and outbound traffic to itself\.
 [Update policy: The compute fleet must be stopped for this setting to be changed for an update.](using-pcluster-update-cluster-v3.md#update-policy-compute-fleet-v3)